 School Support Services is a multidisciplinary consultative program specialising in providing support to schools to enhance learning outcomes for students with Language Disorder and related difficulties.
 The team includes a range of professionals, including speech language pathologists, occupational therapists, educators, a physiotherapist and a guidance officer.
 Language Disorder impacts…read more

 School Support Services visit schools in metropolitan, regional and rural areas across Queensland.
-Visiting teams consist of a speech pathologist and another professional, such as an educator, occupational therapist, physiotherapist or guidance officer.
-Teams generally work with four students across a full school day.
-During the visits the team…read more
+Visiting teams consist of a speech pathologist and another professional, such as an educator, occupational therapist, physiotherapist or psychologist.
+During the visit: During school visits, our team are able to provide services for up to four…read more

 School Support Services also provide additional support to schools through the intensive support program following the multidisciplinary consultation.
-This service is currently available to verified students (e.g. SLI, ASD, ID, SED etc.) who meet eligibility requirements.
-Eligibility is determined through information collected during the multidisciplinary consultation and assessed on…read more
+This service is currently available to support verified students (e.g. SLI, ASD, ID, SED etc.) who meet eligibility requirements.
+Eligibility is determined through information collected during the multidisciplinary consultation and assessed…read more

 To ensure all schools (including metropolitan, regional and rural) receive an equitable service, School Support Services utilises both face-to-face and e-services to enable access to the program.
 All schools receive an initial visit face-to-face, as the teams regularly travel around Queensland.
 Additional services, such as the intensive support program,…read more

 Speech & Language Development Australia is funded by the Queensland Department of Education, which enables School Support Services to operate with no cost to visited schools for eligible students.
 Eligibility for Referral: Verified Students Prep to Year 12 Students.
-Verified students (e.g. SLI, ASD, ID, SED, VI, HI, PI)…read more
+Verified students (e.g. SLI, ASD, ID, SED, VI,…read more